plone/documentation/docs/contributing/core/plips.md

 The Framework Team will assign 2-3 people to review your PLIP.
 They will follow the guidelines listed at {doc}`plip-review`.

-After the PLIP has been accepted by the Framework Team and the release manager, you will be asked to merge your work into the main development line.
+After the PLIP has been accepted by the Framework Team and the release managers, you will be asked to merge your work into the main development line.
 Merging the PLIP in is not the hardest part, but you must think about it when you develop.

 You'll have to interact with a large number of people to get it all set up.

-The merge may cause problems with other PLIPs coming in.
+The merge may have unintended interactions with other PLIPs coming in.
 During the merge phase you must be prepared to help out with all the features and bugs that arise.

 If all went as planned, the next Plone release will carry on with your PLIP in it.